Anthropic Acquires Bun: What Claude Code’s $1 Billion Milestone Means for You

 Anthropic acquiring Bun shows they’re thinking long-term.
 They’re not just building AI models.
 They’re building the infrastructure to support those models at scale.

-For you, this means: if you’ve been curious about AI coding tools but haven’t tried them yet, now’s a good time to start paying attention.
+If you’ve been curious about AI coding tools but haven’t tried them yet, now’s a good time to start paying attention.
 The tools are getting better, faster, and more accessible every month.

 Related Reading